S. N. Lakshmi

-Sennalkudi Narayana Lakshmi (1927 – 20 February 2012) was an Indian actress, who appeared in supporting roles, often playing roles of a mother or grandmother in films.
+Sennalkudi Narayanan Lakshmi (1927 – 20 February 2012) was an Indian actress, who appeared in supporting roles, often playing roles of a mother or grandmother in films.
 A recipient of the state government's Kalaimamani and Kalaiselvam awards, Lakshmi acted in more than 1,500 films and 6,000 dramas.

 Early life

 Lakshmi was born to Narayana Thevar as the thirteenth child and left home aged 11 because her six older brothers did not give her the attention she wanted.
 Her family had to move from their village town of Sennalkudi to Virudhunagar after their father had died and her mother worked at a small hotel and also at the temple to keep the family afloat.
 Her neighbour, a dancer, helped Lakshmi join a drama troupe and she quickly picked up the steps she was taught and travelled with them from place to place.
 When the actors reached Raja Mannargudi they left her with a family which put her on a train to Madras and bade farewell.
-When she was wondering alone, help came in the form of a lorry driver's wife who noticed her and showed her the way to Gemini Studios, which opened its doors to the destitute.
+When she was wandering alone, help came in the form of a lorry driver's wife who noticed her and showed her the way to Gemini Studios, which opened its doors to the destitute.
 It took eight years for her family to find her.

 She soon joined the studio staff at a salary of Rs.
 150 and then rented a house with four other young girls and hired a cook.
 Before her film career began, Lakshmi had years of theatre experience, with more than 2,000 plays to her credit.
 From Ganandesikar's and N. S. Krishnan's theatre troupes to S. V. Sahasranamam's Seva Stage and K. Balachander's Ragini Recreations, Lakshmi trained under stalwarts.
 Lakshmi acted as a man in many all-woman plays, doing stunts and acrobatics and even fought a leopard as an extra in the MGR film, Baghdad Thirudan.
 In 1959, she bought her first home in Royapettah on Pachaiappan Nayakkan Road.
 Three years later, she bought her first car, a Morris Eight.